It’s not about how you died, but has everything to do with how you lived.” – Anonymous

 3) Did you ‘cure’ a baby chick from pasty butt?

 Pasty butt is a condition where droppings adhere to the down around a chick’s vent.
-If not removed, it can cause blockage and result in death.
+If not removed, it will cause blockage and result in death.
 A farmer needs to keep his/her eyes peeled for this condition, and then take care with cleaning.
-It’s a dirty, nasty job – but somebody’s got to do it.
+It is a dirty, nasty job – but somebody’s got to do it.
 There are many jobs in this world that are dirty.
 The Country Boy cannot clean up after the dogs with an upset stomach.
-But if necessary, he won’t even hesitate to stick his arm all the way in to his shoulders to help turn or pull an unborn calf.
+But if necessary, he will stick his arm all the way in to his shoulders to help turn or pull an unborn calf.
 Sometimes, the dirty jobs are a preventative measure, and just have to be dealt with.
 To do so means to preserve something precious – such as a life.

 4) Were your garden rows hoed straight?